iferllaz/iferllaz/README.md

 - 👯 I’m looking to collaborate on data science and AI projects, in order to learn every possible useful thing.

 - ⚡ Unsolicited facts:

-  *  I like learning what I need to learn, and what I can't learn, I'm sure I can learn to learn it.

   *  I'm currently big on vapor, synth, cyber and retro-wave stuff